-Experience the indulgence and glamour of Henry VIII’s royal lifestyle with this skip-the-line pass to Hampton Court Palace.
-Enjoy fast access to the venue and fascinating tours led by authentically costumed guides.
-View the King's and Queen's State Apartments, Tutor-style kitchens, Hampton Court’s famous garden maze and more.
-With kid-friendly activities, this tour is great for all ages!
+Get an up-close look at Henry VIII’s royal lifestyle with this priority entrance pass to Hampton Court Palace.
+Enjoy faster access inside the venue and tours led by costumed guides.
+View the King's and Queen's State Apartments, Tutor-style kitchens, Hampton Court’s famous garden maze, and more.

 The King's Apartments:

 King William III's Apartments are some of the finest and most important Baroque state apartments in the world.

 These rooms took 30 years to complete and represent a wide range of styles.
 Some of the most spectacular interiors in the palace can be found here.

 Costumed Guides Every day there are free tours and presentations by costumed guides in the State Apartments.
 Learn about life at court and the colorful characters who lived here.

 Confirmation will be received at time of booking